Sign up for the United newsletter and get updates on new products, new articles, and other kickass stuff.

 Mid-side mic technique was created (and even patented) back in 1933 by Alan Blumlein.
 As opposed to using a matched pair of microphones for stereophonic sound, the mid-side technique involves using one microphone for the middle of the stereo image, and another for the sides.
 You don’t need an identical, matched pair of microphones for mid-side, but it is preferable.

-• The mid microphone is placed directly in front of the sound source and is responsible for capturing the center information of the stereo image via a cardioid pickup pattern
+The mid microphone is placed directly in front of the sound source and is responsible for capturing the center information of the stereo image via a cardioid pickup pattern

 Using mid-side to capture a stereo image offers a number of advantages over a typical XY stereo pair, including:

-• The ability to mix the mid and side information independently from one another rather than committing to a stereo image when tracking.
+The ability to mix the mid and side information independently from one another rather than committing to a stereo image when tracking.
 You’ll be able to widen your stereo image by simply bringing up the Side channels in relation to the Mid channel.

-• The ability to process the mid and side information separately as well.
+The ability to process the mid and side information separately as well.

-• Mid-Side recordings translate well to mono, as the side information will largely phase-cancel itself, resulting in a clearer reproduction on mono speakers.
+Mid-Side recordings translate well to mono, as the side information will largely phase-cancel itself, resulting in a clearer reproduction on mono speakers.

 To configure your mics for mid-side, align them as close to each other as possible with the mid mic (cardioid) pointing at the center of your sound source, with the side mic rotated 90 degrees from that of the mid mic.

-You’ll need to route the mic signals to three tracks of your DAW or mixer.
 Pan the side mic signals hard left and right.
-Don’t forget that you’ll need to invert the phase on the negative side of the side mic, as the signals from figure-8 mic’s two sides leave the mic phase-inverted from one another.
+Don’t forget that you’ll need to invert the phase on the negative side of the side mic, as the signals from the figure-8 mic’s two sides are phase-inverted from one another.

 That’s it!
 Now you’ve got independent and flexible control over the width of your recording.
 Try listening to the mid mic soloed and then the side mics soloed to hear the difference, and then blend to taste—I’d recommend grouping the two side channels in your DAW if it allows for this.

 Here's a Pair of UT Twin87s in a mid-side configuration.
 The bottom mic is set to cardioid.
 The top mic is rotated 90° and set to figure-8.
+A nice thing about the UT Twin87s - their tops are completely flat, making them very easy to align perfectly for mid-side use!

 Mid-side mic technique is ideal for recordings where the environment plays a significant role in the feel of the performance being recorded, as the side mic is largely responsible for acquiring room ambience and reverb.